-- 1.2.
-The Discharger is regulated pursuant to NPDES Permit CA0037648.
-The Discharger was previously subject to Order R2-2017-0009 (previous order) as amended by Orders R2-2021-0019 and R2-2021-0028.
-The Discharger filed a Report of Waste Discharge and submitted an application for reissuance of its Waste Discharge Requirements (WDRs) and NPDES permit on September 2, 2021. - 1.3.
-The Discharger is authorized to discharge subject to the WDRs in this Order at the discharge locations described in Table 1 of this Order.
+- 1.4 The Discharger filed a Report of Waste Discharge and applied for reissuance of its WDRs and NPDES permit, on January 31, 2022.
+The previous order expired on October 31, 2022.
+The terms and conditions of the previous order have been automatically continued and remain in effect until this Order takes effect. - 1.5.
 Regulations in 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
 Accordingly, this Order limits the effective period for the discharge authorization.
-Pursuant to 40 C.F.R. section 122.6(d) and California Code of Regulations, title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all requirements for continuation of expired permits. - 1.4.
-Order R2-2021-0028 amended Order R2-2016-0008 and the previous order to update monitoring requirements and require supplemental funding for the Regional Monitoring Program (RMP).
-This Order incorporates those amendments.
-Additionally, Order R2-2021-0019 amended the previous order to remove effluent limits and monitoring requirements for oil and grease. - 1.5.
-The Discharger is also regulated under Waste Discharge Requirements for Mercury and PCBs from Municipal and Industrial Wastewater Discharges to San Francisco Bay, Order No. R2-2017-0041 (NPDES Permit CA0038849)and Waste Discharge Requirements for Nutrients from Municipal Wastewater Discharges to San Francisco Bay, Order No. R2-2019-0017 (NPDES Permit CA0038873), which establish requirements on mercury and polychlorinated biphenyls (PCBs) and nutrients from wastewater discharges to San Francisco Bay.
-This Order does not affect those permits. - 1.6.
+Pursuant to 40 C.F.R. section 122.6(d) and California Code of Regulations, title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all requirements for continuation of expired permits. - 1.6.
+The Discharger is also regulated under NPDES Permits CA0038849 and CA0038873, which establish requirements on mercury and polychlorinated biphenyls (PCBs) and nutrients from wastewater discharges to San Francisco Bay.
+This Order does not affect those permits. - 1.7.
 When applicable, State law requires dischargers to file a petition with the State Water Resources Control Board (State Water Board), Division of Water Rights, and receive approval for any change in the point of discharge, place of use, or purpose of use of treated wastewater that decreases the flow in any portion of a watercourse.
 The State Water Board retains separate jurisdictional authority to enforce such requirements under Water Code section 1211.
 This is not an NPDES permit requirement.